The Apostles Residents' Association

 DEMOLITION OF THE EXISTING ENTRANCE TO WIMBLEDON CHASE STATION AND ADJACENT RETAIL UNITS AND 45-48 ROTHESAY AVENUE AND THE ERECTION OF A NEW STATION ENTRANCE AND BUILDING RANGING IN HEIGHT BETWEEN THREE TO NINE STOREYS WITH RETAIL USE AT GROUND FLOOR, WITH 74 RESIDENTIAL FLATS ABOVE, ON FIRST TO EIGHTH FLOOR, ASSOCIATED VEHICLE AND CYCLE PARKING, REFUSE AND PLANT.

 Planning permission granted 26 April 2023, with the Section 106 Agreement ratified on 1 February 2024.
-The ARA has been advised that the Developer is to commence the construction works ’later on in 2024’ and that these would take 24 months to complete.
+No movement on this weith regard to when the developer might commence works, which are understood to tale 24 months to complete.

 Land to the rear of 49 to 51 Firstway Raynes Park – Reference: 23/P1997